The latest science for permanent pain relief

 The Aivo Biotype is a scientific classification of a person’s pain.
 Biotypes were originally discovered by Professor Apkarian using neuroimaging to detect patterns of brain connectivity.

-Your biotype serves as the basis for your personalized treatment.
-As your biotype may change during the treatment, we periodically reassess it to ensure the treatment path we offer is always the right one for you in each stage of recovery.
+Your biotype serves as the basis for your personalized program.
+As your biotype may change during your program, we periodically reassess it to ensure the path we offer is always the right one for you in each stage of recovery.

 Think of the Aivo Biotype as the key to understanding your individual pain trajectory.
 Your biotype allows us to unravel the precise steps that will guide you to pain relief.